-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal, Marina Walsh. - If the Principal is unavailable, the Assistant Principals will take on this role. - If the concerns relates to the conduct of The Principal notify the Senior Improvement Leader, Paul Hon relevant regional office who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal. - If the Principal is unavailable, the Assistant Principals will take on this role. - If the concern relates to the conduct of the principal, contact North-Western Victoria Region on 1300 338 691 or nwvr@education.vic.gov.au.